 2. Preparing — Like everything else, your mediation will go better if you prepare for it.
 First, if there are things to do to make the dispute “ripe,” do them right away.
 Don’t let the session be a waste of time.

-Second, decide on concrete, realistic goals.
-Plan not only where you’d like to end up, but what concessions you’re willing to make – and which you aren’t.
+Second, decide on concrete, realistic goals. (practice area) Plan not only where you’d like to end up, but what concessions you’re willing to make – and which you aren’t.
 Understand that concession will be needed.
-The pattern of give and take creates pressure to move toward settlement, and if you do not concede, the other parties will be angry and freeze in place.
+The pattern of giving and take creates pressure to move toward a settlement, and if you do not concede, the other parties will be angry and freeze in place.

 Third, go over the negotiation history.
 What has been offered and refused?
 That will give you some idea of the boundaries you’ll start at.
 Remember, if you expect to settle at a number that’s been turned down, you’re going to have to convince the mediator you are right and enlist his or her aid, or convince your opponent they were wrong.
 Using objective data is probably the best way to do this.